Shuo-Tang/APBM_higher_order/high_order_Markov_shuo_2023/README.md

 ## High-Order Markov Models Demonstrated

 - **`apbm_ar_model.m`**: An Auto-Regressive (AR(3)) model.

-  The figure below shows the RMSE of the proposed approaches for a delay-feedback control problem.
+  The figure below shows the RMSE of the proposed approaches for the AR(3) model.
   <img src="figs/AR3_model.png" alt="RMSE Boxplots" width="600"/>

 - **`ctr_tracking_example_delay_feedback_augment.m`**: A state estimation problem with delayed-feedback control.

-  The figure below shows the RMSE of the proposed approaches for a delay-feedback control problem.
+  The figure below shows the RMSE of the proposed approaches for the delay-feedback control problem.
   <img src="figs/rmse_boxplots.png" alt="RMSE Boxplots" width="600"/>